chloealbright/DevHiveMind/Language/Java/Protected in Depth.md

 ---
 tags:
   - accessModifier
+  - ClassStructure
 author:
   - jacgit18
+  - chatgpt
+Comments: This documentation discusses protected keywords.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-03-04
 Relates:
 ---
 In Java, the `protected` keyword is an access modifier that can be applied to class members (fields, methods, and nested classes) to control their visibility and accessibility within a class hierarchy.
 Here's an explanation of the `protected` keyword:

-scoped at parent package level
+### Scoped at Parent Package Level

 1. Access within the Same Package: When a member is declared as `protected`, it can be accessed by other classes within the same package.
 This allows subclasses and other classes in the package to access the protected member.